MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 ---
 layout: post
-title: Overwhelmed with work?
+title: TBD
-subtitle: Stop being an order taker!
+subtitle: TBD
 cover-img: /assets/img/Overworked.jpg
 thumbnail-img: /assets/img/Overworked.jpg
 share-img: /assets/img/Overworked.jpg
 tags: [Scrum, Kanban, Optimizing value and flow]
 ---

+**Titles, LinkedIn CTA**

+The Busy Bee Paradox by Håkan Forss

+Stop fully utilizing your teams.
+Busy work is the highest obstacle to value in knowledge - complex work.

+Stop being an order taker!

+Overwhelmed with work?

 [b]Overworked[/b]
+The busier you are, the more you produce.

+In my experience, this does not work with Knowledge Work.

+Leaders do tend to focus on resource efficiency / utilisation.

 [b]Mathematical Proof[/b]